JetBrains/intellij-sdk-docs/basics/project_structure.md

 ### Facet
 A _facet_ represents a certain configuration, specific for a particular framework/technology associated with a module.
 A module can have multiple facets.
-E.g., Spring specific configuration is stored in a Spring facet.
+E.g., Spring-specific configuration is stored in a Spring facet.

 Facets are documented under [Facet](https://www.jetbrains.com/help/idea/adding-support-for-frameworks-and-technologies.html#facets) and [Language and Framework Specific Guidelines](https://www.jetbrains.com/help/idea/language-and-framework-specific-guidelines.html) in the IntelliJ IDEA Web Help.